Matth-D/hou_snippet/README.md

 ## 3. Notes

 On startup the tool will ask for a username and create a ".hou_snippet" folder in your user folder to store your username and received snippets.
+The snippet are uploaded to github gist as .json files.
 There is a Github Actions workflow that will scan snippets and delete those that are over two days old.
-The script is triggered every 6th hour, make sure to import the snippet before that time or it will be automatically deleted
+The script is triggered every 6th hour, make sure to import the snippet before that time as it will be automatically deleted.